 Drinking alcohol can make it harder to lose weight.
-There are many reasons for this, including:
+There are many reasons for this, including the following:

-- Drinking alcohol relaxes people's inhibitions, which can make them more likely to overeat or opt for unhealthy foods.
+- alcohol relaxes people's inhibitions, which can make them more likely to overeat or opt for unhealthy foods;

-- Alcohol interferes with the body's fat-burning mechanisms.
+- alcohol also interferes with the body's fat-burning mechanisms;

 Although some studies have found that drinking light-to-moderate amounts of alcohol is not necessarily linked to weight gain, researchers suggest that drinking alcohol can sometimes be a risk factor for obesity.

 For some people, alcoholic beverages contribute a significant number of calories to the total amount they consume daily.

 The following techniques can help people cut down the use of alcohol and achieve their weight loss goals:

 Define moderate drinking as up to one drink a day for women and two drinks a day for men.